Cloud Cost Management FAQ

 Single dashboard for all cloud costs

-Normalized reporting across providers
+Normalised reporting across providers (FOCUS-aligned)

 Cross-cloud tagging and allocation

-Unified optimization recommendations
+Unified optimisation recommendations

 Consolidated forecasting and budgeting

-Visibility and allocation (Inform phase):
+Visibility and allocation (Inform):

 Cost allocation by team, project, application, environment